NAISS-Training/NAISS-intro-week/docs/AIML.md

-# Running AI/ML workloads on NAISS systems (day 4)
+# Running AI/ML workloads on NAISS systems

 This session will introduce you to what is different when doing machine learning on a compute cluster.
 Performance considerations and best practices.